KolesnikovAndrew/portfolio/README.md

 # portfolio
 My portfolio.
-In this project I used SASS, React JS, Redux, Typescript
+In this project I used SASS, React JS, Redux and Typescript.